 - 1. Students can report bullying to their teacher, school social worker, or any staff member they feel comfortable speaking with.
-There is a mailbox outside the School Social Worker's office for students to leave notes anonymously. - Parents or guardians should report any suspected incidents of bullying to the head of school or the school social worker.
+There is a mailbox outside the School Social Worker's office for students to leave notes. - 2.
+Parents or guardians should report any suspected incidents of bullying to the head of school or the school social worker.
 Families can also complete the Google Form on the Atlas website under the Families Tab.
-This will also be anonymous and will go directly to the School Social Worker. - 3.
+This will go directly to the School Social Worker. - 3.
 Staff members who observe or suspect any bullying behavior should report it to the school social worker and/or student support services.